contiv-experimental/demo/net/aci.md

           APIC_PASSWORD: "password"

 ###### Information related to leaf nodes
 Full path of the leaf nodes connected to your servers.
-Use the informtion obtained in Step 8 of [APIC Configuration](ACI_README.md#apic-configuration-fabricaccess-policies) here.
+Use the informtion obtained in Step 8 of [APIC Configuration](aci.md#apic-configuration-fabricaccess-policies) here.

         APIC_LEAF_NODES:
         - topology/pod-1/node-101
         - topology/pod-1/node-102

+### Running the installer in ACI mode
+To run the installer in ACI mode use the -a option

+          ./net_demo_isntaller -a

+To restart the services once installed use the -r option.
+This ensures that the services are restarted in a clean state.

+          ./net_demo_isntaller -ar

 ### NOTE
 The installer script downloads some basic containers (web/redis) to get you going